taosdata/gds-connector/README.md

 _**Necessary configuration**_

-This URL used to send http request to TDengine through REST APIs.
+This URL is used to send http requests to TDengine through REST APIs.
 URL format should follow this syntax: `http://hostname:port`.
-In the URL the hostname need to be accessible in public network.
+In the URL the hostname needs to be accessible in a public network.
+What’s more, `port` should be opened and TDengine REST connection's default port is 6041.
 The follow is an example:

 ``` bash
 http://norepeat.space:6041